teliax/ringer-oapi/README-OPENAPI.md

 EOF

 echo "Created ${file_name}"
+echo ""
+echo "Remember to:"
-echo "Remember to add the path reference to main.yaml and update components.yaml with any new schemas."
+echo "1.
+Add the path reference to main.yaml:" echo "" echo "  # In main.yaml under paths section"
+echo "  ${path_name}:"
+echo "    \$ref: './${resource_name}.yaml#/paths~1${resource_name}'"
+echo ""
+echo "2.
+Update components.yaml with any new schemas needed" echo "3.
+Replace 'YourSchemaName' with an actual schema name in the new file"